 Writers, from all departments at ISU – Students can submit up to 3 prose pieces.
 The word count for any prose piece must not be over 5,000 words.
 Students can submit both poetry and prose; students can submit a maximum of 5 poems; students must have a high school diploma or equivalent to submit.
 Work should be included as attachments only.
 We accept the following formats: .doc, .docx., .rtf.
 Poetry should be single-spaced with only one poem per page.
 No one poem should be more than 10 pages.
 Prose should be double-spaced with page numbers, 12-point standard font, 1-inch margins–unless experimental in nature.

 Visual and Graphic Artists, from all departments at ISU – The magazine includes numerous and varied pieces of visual art selected by appropriate Art Department or Mass Communication faculty members.
-Submit up to 10 visual work pieces as a 300-dpi .jpeg and an image 4.5″ wide x 6″ tall (1350 x 1800 pixels) to firstname.lastname@example.org.
+Submit up to 10 visual work pieces as a 300-dpi .png, .tiff, or .jpeg in the cymk color scheme, and an image 4.5″ wide x 6″ tall (1350 x 1800 pixels) to firstname.lastname@example.org.
 Students may submit their artwork sideways if they wish it to be displayed that way.
 Please list materials for art submissions.
 The file name for each image should be the name of the image.
 We have a limited number of color pages in the magazine.
 Please let us know if a submission could be considered for grayscale printing.